A shitty first draft

 Turning bad writing into good writing

-A surprising number of people that I talk to, get stuck in the research phase leading up to the writing.
 I know exactly how this is because that used to be me.
 I could spend hours and hours watching YouTube, reading books and reading other blog posts, collecting stacks and stacks of notes, without actually putting the proverbial pen to paper.

-But you see, writing is editing.
+You see, writing is editing.
 You are almost guaranteed to not get it right the first time.
 So when starting, the goal shouldn’t be to get it right.
 The goal should be to get started.

-And by the way, I call it a shitty first draft for a reason.
+I call it a shitty first draft for a reason.
 Words matter, and using those words tends to take all the pressure of trying to produce something good out of it for me.

 Heads up!